cellannotation/cap-data-schema/cap-anndata-schema.md

 	</tr>
 	<tr>
   		<td><b>value</b></td>
-  		<td>Any free-text term which the author uses to annotate cells, the preferred cell label name used by the author.</td>
+  		<td>Any free-text term which the author uses to annotate cells, the preferred cell label name used by the author.
+Abbreviations are acceptable.</td>
 	</tr>
 	<tr>
   		<td><b>source</b></td>